TingsterX/SpatialGradientParcellation/README.md

 ```

 ## Note
-#### The gradient should NOT be calculated on the template surface.
-Use the standarded (aligned) native surface all the time.
+####The gradient should NOT be calculated on the template surface.
+Use the standarded (aligned) **native** surface all the time.

+#### edge detection
+Reference: [Wig et al.,](https://academic.oup.com/cercor/article-lookup/doi/10.1093/cercor/bht056) Parcellating an individual subject's cortical and subcortical brain structures using snowball sampling of resting-state correlations.
+2014

+Code: m_gradient2edge.m